persapiens-classes/ifrn-ria/class/4-angular/14-services.md

 ### **Summary**

 Services play a crucial role in Angular application development, enabling code reuse, separation of concerns, and efficient sharing of data and functionality between components.
 By creating and using services appropriately, you can develop a more modular, flexible, and scalable application architecture.

+## 👷 Task

+Create pull requests for your project according to [Task Submission Guidelines.](../assessment.md#task-submission)

+- Create services for your models and refactor the crud component of the project in the previous task (13 components) to use it.

+You can use task [Create owner service](https://github.com/persapiens-classes/ifrn-ria-angular-example/issues/12) of the Angular Example Project.